 The Duke Compute Cluster (DCC)

 The Duke Compute Cluster consists of machines that the University has provided for community use and that researchers have purchased to conduct their research.
-At present, the cluster consists of over 17000 CPU-cores, with underlying hardware from Cisco Systems UCS blades in Cisco chassis.
+At present, the cluster consists of over 30,000 vCPU-cores and 730 GPUs, with underlying hardware from Cisco Systems UCS blades in Cisco chassis.
 GPU-accelerated computers are Silicon Mechanics with a range of Nvidia GPUs, including high end “computational” GPUs (V100, P100) and “graphics” GPUs (TitanXP, RTX2080TI).
 Interconnects are 10 Gbs.

-The cluster itself is a project of the University community, with the hardware provided by individual researchers and the University.
 The University, through Duke Research Computing and the Office of Information Technology, maintains and administers the equipment for its useful life (designated to be four years) and provides support for cluster users.
 As a result of the incremental purchases, the cluster is heterogeneous, with a narrow range of Intel chipsets and RAM capacities, though purchases of equipment are organized and channeled by Duke Research Computing in order to ease maintenance and exploit economies of scale.
-New “standard” nodes come in two configurations: “Small” with 384 GB RAM and 40 CPU-cores and “large” with 768 GB RAM and 40 CPU-cores.

 Researchers who have provided equipment have “high priority” access to their nodes and have “low priority” (or “common”) access to others’ nodes, including those purchased by the University, when idle cycles are available.
 Since researchers tend not to use 100 percent of the CPU of nodes they have purchased, “low priority” consumption of cycles greatly increases the efficiency of the cluster overall, while also providing all users the benefit of being able to access more than their own nodes’ cycles when they might need it.
 Jobs submitted with high priority run only on the nodes that members have bought, and low priority jobs on the machines yield to high priority jobs.